vladissta/Fusarium_Flax/README.md

 ![R](https://img.shields.io/badge/>=4.1.2-blue?style=for-the-badge&logo=r)
 ![bash](https://img.shields.io/badge/Bash-black?style=for-the-badge&logo=gnu-bash)

-# Host-parasite interaction in Fusarium infection of flax
+# Host-pathogen interaction in Fusarium infection of flax

 **NB!** We did not uploaded part of our data, because it will be used in our future work and published later as a part of article.